 Innovation

-Nvidia has transformed itself to being a global leader in foundational technologies like artificial intelligence, Virtual reality, and advanced robotics, among others.
+Nvidia has transformed itself into a global leader in foundational technologies like artificial intelligence, Virtual reality, and advanced robotics, among others.
 Innovation has given the company a strong technological foundation.
-From 1995, Nvidia launched its first product NV1, in 1999, it designed its GeForce 256 GPU and launched it in 2000, which was termed as the world’s first GPU, 2001 saw the company launch its first programmable GPU.
+In 1995, Nvidia launched its first product, NV1.
+In 1999, it designed its GeForce 256 GPU and launched it in 2000, which was termed the world’s first GPU.
+In 2001, the company launched its first programmable GPU.
 With the nForce platform, the company was able to enter the integrated graphics market.
 It became the fastest semiconductor market to reach $1 billion marks in revenues and therefore joined S & P 500 companies.

-In 2004 it launched SLI technology which would sharply increase an individual PC’s graphics power.
-It released CUDA architecture in 2006, launched the Tegra Mobile processor in 2009.
+In 2004, it launched SLI technology, which would sharply increase an individual PC’s graphics power.
+It released the CUDA architecture in 2006 and launched the Tegra Mobile processor in 2009.
 It launched Fermi Architecture in 2008, powered the fasted supercomputer in 2010, launched Kepler in 2012, launched Tegra X1 with deep learning.
 Launched Volta in 2017, and Turing in 2018, launched Nvidia Ampere GPU architecture in 2020.
 This is a strength because continuous innovation ensures shorter product lead times, boosts efficiency, ensures the sustainability of the company, and ensures great customer satisfaction for more profitability.

 Strategic Partnerships and Acquisitions

 Nvidia has had strategic acquisitions for its product expansion.
 This is one of the most important means of growth for a company.
 It improves synergies and has Nvidia build more on the strengths of the companies it acquires for the greater advantage of Nvidia and its product offering.
-The company’s first strategic partnership was launched with SGS-THOMPSON, TSMC.
-It then acquired Graphics pioneer 3DFX and Media Q among others.
+The company’s first strategic partnership was launched with SGS-THOMPSON and TSMC.
+It then acquired Graphics pioneer 3DFX and Media Q, among others.

 Strong Product Portfolio